MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-faq.md

 Live Unit Testing starts a build whenever it detects that source files have changed.
 Because the build of your solution generates source files, Live Unit Testing will get into an infinite build loop.
 If, however, the inputs and outputs of the target are checked when Live Unit Testing starts the second build (after detecting the newly generated source files from the previous build), it will break out of the build loop because the inputs and outputs checks will indicate that everything is up-to-date.

-## How does Live Unit testing work with the Lightweight Solution Load feature?
+## How does Live Unit testing work with the lightweight solution load feature?

 **Answer:**